• Skip to main content

 What is called Leirhnjukur is an area of the Krafla caldera around a rhyolite formation (593 meter above sea level).
 The hill rises less than 50 meters above the surrounding lava field.
 The rhyolite of the hill is porous due to the geothermal heat and has in several places turned into clay, hence the name “clay hill”.

-Planning Tips - Leirhnjukur Iceland
+Planning Tips and Map – Leirhnjukur Iceland

-• North Iceland, close to Lake Myvatn
+• Close to Lake Myvatn

-Plan your perfect trip to Iceland!
+Plan your dream trip in Iceland thanks to my guide

 • 8 maps to easily plan your itinerary